AaditAntony/chat-frontend/README.md

-the websocket service code has been modified the websocket provider code has been modeifed removed a package in the main
+the websocket service code has been modified the websocket provider code has been modeifed removed a package in the main use the flutter analyze and all the issue has been solved